aqilmarwan/attentionDM/README.md

 ## Overview

-This is a pytorch implementation of the paper "tinyDM: A Tiny and Accurate Diffusion Model for High-Quality Image Generation".
+This is a pytorch implementation of the paper "attentionDM: A Tiny and Accurate implementation of Post Training Quantisation with Self-attention on Diffusion Models".

 ## Features